GaryCraft/customizableDiscordBot/README.md

-but you can also create your own modules, and publish them to npm we'll try to mantain the name format as `udm-<name>`
+but you can also create your own modules, and publish them to npm we'll try to mantain the name format as `udm-<name>` and have a quick way to install them.

 # Default Configuration